kappanjoe/seedling-tracker/README.md

 ## Changelog

 <details>

+### v1.5
+- Added new "Koppaite Space Suit" decor
+- Overall total count now sticks under toolbar
+- Fixed a bug where the label for the game-based count setting was styled with the wrong text color

 ### v1.4
 - Added Import/Export function for transferring data between devices, backing up data in a text file, etc.